tomotools/tomotools/README.md

 - **create-movie**: Create a movie from a series of image files.
 - **update**: Automatically pulls the most recent version from GitHub and runs ```pip install --upgrade``` on it.

+## Dependencies
+tomotools depends on commands from motioncor2, imod, and aretomo for full functionality.

 ## Installation
 We suggest installing tomotools into its own conda / mamba environment.
 If you can only access your userspace, consider using [micromamba](https://mamba.readthedocs.io/en/latest/installation.html).